ramene/kubeadm-vagrant/README.md

 Chain KUBE-SERVICES (1 references) target     prot opt source               destination
 ```

-This [repository](https://github.com/kubernetes/ingress-nginx) By far the more reasonable and scalable solution is to use an [Ingress controller](https://github.com/kubernetes/ingress-nginx/tree/nginx-0.12.0#what-is-an-ingress-controller) to surface as many Services as you wish, using the same nginx virtual-hosting that you are likely already familiar with using.

 _coming in Part 2, we'll cover using Truffle to compile and migrate our smart contracts to our blockchain._